Skip to main content

 Environment=GGML_CUDA_ENABLE_UNIFIED_MEMORY=1

-#If you store your models in another locations, you can override the default huggingface cache location
+#If you store your models in another location, you can override the default huggingface home path

 #Environment=HF_HOME=/mnt/models/huggingface